 In addition to the functions described above at the content category level, the following functions are also available for individual content elements, which can be called up using buttons above the element overview table:

 - New <element>: see function “New <element>” for content categories.

-- Edit element: By clicking on the “Edit element” menu item in CM, you can edit the details of the content element in the editing window in the same way as for the procedure under “Detailed content” (see Figure 1 for editing popup).
+- Edit element: By clicking on the “Edit element” menu item in CM, you can edit the details of the content element in the editing window in the same way as for the procedure under “Detailed content”.
 Alternatively, you can open the editing window by double-clicking on the respective content element.
 If a description template has been defined, data contents can now be entered or adjusted in the editing window.
 However, if no description template has been defined in the project configuration for content elements of the respective content category, only its name can be changed in the editing window of such content elements.

 Note: Some functions for content elements, such as “Edit element”,”Edit image” or “Delete element” may not be available for referenced content, since they can only be changed in the source project.

 - Assign responsibility: The menu item “Assign responsibility” allows a project manager to assign a user responsible for the content element in question to the relevant content element via a corresponding submenu item (see figure 3).
 This user will receive appropriate work instructions in the course of using the Process Guide.
 The user currently responsible can also be found in the corresponding description window under “Other attributes” -> “Responsible” or, alternatively, after selecting the content element by left-clicking in the lower area of the Content Manager (see figure 3).